-When fastening your holiday décor make sure they are tightly attached to your home, fence, trees or any other support so they are not damaged by wind and weather.
-On the other hand, you don’t want to attach or fasten them in a manner that will damage the cord or its insulation causing electrical hazards.
+When fastening your holiday décor make sure they are tightly attached to your home, fence, trees, or any other support so they are not damaged by wind and weather.
+On the other hand, you don’t want to attach or fasten them to damage the cord or its insulation, causing electrical hazards.
 Make sure throughout the season, you are clearing your light strings of any standing water or snow.
 If you are using any spotlights or moving electrical items be sure to keep them protected from the weather and in a safe location where they are not touching other items or can be well ventilated when necessary.

 Remember when using electricity to decorate your home for any holiday to practice safety and take precautions to avoid injury to yourself or guests along with damage or fire.
 When you inspect your decorations and take the proper steps to decorate safely, you and your neighbors will enjoy your holiday décor for years to come.

 - 0 comment